aarons-talks/2017-12-04-KubeCon-North-America-2017/README.md

 This is a list of best practices for building an app to run on Kubernetes, using cloud-native technologies.

+This was born from a [talk](https://www.youtube.com/watch?v=S9l2MWhIBhc) I gave at KubeCon 2017 in Austin, TX.

 # Observability is golden

 Kubernetes schedules your pods, and is more effective at doing so when it knows: